 Weather Check

-- Monitor the Weather: Always check the Icelandic MET Office website (vedur.is) for accurate and up-to-date weather conditions.
+- Monitor the Weather: Always check the Icelandic MET Office website for accurate and up-to-date weather conditions.
 Iceland’s weather can change rapidly, even in summer, and being aware of the forecast is crucial for planning your hike.

 - Local Updates: Pay attention to local weather advisories and road conditions.
-Websites like SafeTravel Iceland (safetravel.is) provide important safety information and travel alerts.
+Websites like SafeTravel Iceland provide important safety information and travel alerts.

 Clothing and Gear